Total war: Etymology

+Background

+Although a 20th century expression, "total war" has become the common term "encapsulating the earlier ideas of a nation in arms and people's war that emerged from the American and European revolutions of the late 18th and early 19th centuries."

+"According to these nationalistic doctrines, war was no longer the sole domain of military professionals and warrior elites.
+An entire people could fight for their nation.
+American and French revolutionaries held up the citizen soldier as an ideal and called for a nation in arms with universal military service for men."
+A vivid example of a people's war was the "popular uprising and prolonged guerilla struggle in the face of Napoleon's attempt to place his brother on the Spanish throne [which] provided ... a mass movement from beneath which revolutionaries would continue to promote as a means to rid a people of an illegitimate regime."

+However, these "grandiose visions of mobilization left little room for the notion of innocent noncombatants uninvolved in the fight."

 Characteristics

 Total war is a concept that has been extensively studied by scholars of conflict and war.
 One of the most notable contributions to this field of research is the work of Stig Förster, who has identified four dimensions of total war: total purposes, total methods, total mobilisation, and total control.
 Tiziano Peccia has built upon Förster's work by adding a fifth dimension of "total change."
 Peccia argues that total war not only has a profound impact on the outcome of the conflict but also produces significant changes in the political, cultural, economic, and social realms beyond the end of the conflict.
 As Peccia puts it, "total war is an earthquake that has the world as its epicenter."

 The four dimensions of total war identified by Förster are: